keiane/cifar_torchvision_ui/README.md

 Afterwards, you must run this command to login into weights and biases.
 A GitHub account can be used to login:
 `wandb login`

-Paste the API key you get and your code should work.
+Paste the API key into terminal.

+Additionally, change this line in `main.py`:
+`wandb.init(entity="balica15", project="tutorial")`

+Where "balica15" is replaced by your username that you used to login with into Weights and Biases.

 ## Training
 ```